botvyns/Projects/docs/README.md

 ![example interface](/images/example.jpg)

 # Project 5:
 ## A chatbot that provides support about a particuar company.

-Involves recognition og user intent and answers to them, handling of some fallbacks, flow design.
-Rule based with automatic intent recognition and some entities.
+It involves recognition of user intent and answers to them, handling of some fallbacks, flow design.
+This is rule based with automatic intent and some entities recognition.

 ![botpress_interface](images/botpress.jpg)